oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 When a `Certificate` resource is created, cert-manager automatically creates a `CertificateRequest`.
 An `Order` resource represents a single certificate request, also created automatically, and is used by the ACME issuer to manage the lifecycle of the ACME order for a signed TLS certificate.
 The `Order` resource manages challenges for the order with the `Challenge` resource.

 The `Challenge` resource is queued for scheduled processing.
-The challenge controller will perform a self check, and once it is passing, the ACME authorization is accepted for the ACME server to perform the validation.
+The challenge controller will perform a self-check, and once it is passed, the ACME authorization is accepted for the ACME server to perform the validation.

 ### The HTTP01 Ingress solver

 The HTTP-01 challenge is the most common challenge type.
 Let's Encrypt gives a token to the agent, and the agent must place a file at http://<YOUR_DOMAIN>/.well-known/acme-challenge/<TOKEN> that contains the token and a thumbprint (computation) of the agent.
-Once the agent tells Let's Encrypt the file is ready, Let's Encrypt validates the file and issues the certificate.
+Once the agent tells Let's Encrypt that the file is ready, Let's Encrypt validates the file and issues the certificate.

 The challenge type is configured in the issuer, along with the ingress class for the solver. cert-manager will create a new Ingress resource to route Let's Encrypt challenge requests to the solver pods, which are also created automatically.